Alpine Hut-to-hut Hiking

 Accommodation in mountain hut Koca pri Triglavskih jezerih.

 DAY 4 Seven Triglav Lakes hut – Komna hut (4986ft / 1520m)

 Walk – moderate, 4-5 hours, 4.4mi (7.1km), altitude gain 820ft (250m)

-Today we hike along the ridge of the Komna plateau, with craggy limestone rocks to the right and spectacular views towards the glacial Bohinj Lake to the left.
+Today you’ll hike along the ridge of the Komna plateau, with craggy limestone rocks to the right and spectacular views towards the glacial Bohinj Lake to the left.
 After the morning hike we reach Komna plateau on the dramatic western side of the lake.
 This is the mythical home of Zlatorog (“Goldenhorn”), an ibex buck with golden horns who holds the keys to a golden treasure and lives in these mountains according to local legend.
 This area is known to the locals as the “Kingdom of the Goldenhorn”.
 Enjoy a leisurely afternoon in the tranquility of nature or opt for some more hiking on the nearby alpine meadows of Planina Govnjac.
 Perhaps try a goulash stew with polenta tonight.

 Accommodation in mountain hut Dom na Komni.